PHYSICAL ACTIVITY AND HEALTH PROMOTION LAB

 Background and Overview

-Our research team has conducted numerous studies on various research grade monitors but recently established systematic methods for evaluating and comparing the various consumer monitors that have flooded the market.
+Our research team contributed to advancing research with a number of consumer-based activity monitors.
 With some exceptions most of the monitors have reasonable accuracy for consumer monitoring but the more important consideration may be whether it helps consumers be more physically active.
-Click links below to read up on the findings
+Specific links and papers are shown here

 Lab Testing of Latest Consumer Monitors